 All light fixtures must be functioning and in good condition and should illuminate soft white light.
+Flickering lights can be disruptive to nearby neighbors.

 Outdoor light fixtures should match the style of the home.
 Lampposts should either match the color of the trim or the light fixture.